jgautheron/exago/README.md

 Redis is used as cache backend.
 The service will degrade gracefully if there's no Redis available for the given `REDIS_HOST`.

+#### Docker

+The tests are run in a container (see `RUNNER_IMAGE_NAME` above).
+Docker should be up and the container available.

+  $ docker pull jgautheron/exago-runner

+The `DOCKER_HOST` environment variable should be defined as well.
+It's automatically set on OSX when using Docker Machine, on Linux, it would look like something like this: `DOCKER_HOST="unix:///var/run/docker.sock"`

 ## Contributing

 See the [dedicated page](CONTRIBUTING.md).